Yearning for some small town all-American charm? New England has some of the most beautiful small towns in the United

 Some of these towns are well known getaway destinations.
 Some make the perfect day trip from Boston.
 Others are hidden gems where you can escape the crowds.

-25 Best and Prettiest Small Towns and Villages in New England
+25 Best and Most Beautiful Towns and Villages in New England

 Let’s hit the road and virtually tour the most quaint and picturesque towns in New England, for you New England bucket list.
 We’ll travel from north to south, starting in Maine and ending in Connecticut.

 1. Bar Harbor Maine